mattga/MGCollapsingHeader/README.md

 Or simply copy the `MGCollapsibleHeader/` folder into your project.

 ##How to use
 To use the collapsible header, you must first configure your `UIViewController` with a header view.
-Simply set the Class of this view as `MGCollapsibleHeaderView` and it will be ready to collapse.
-The view reduces to a size of 60 px by default, but can be set as follows.
+Simply set the Class of this view as `MGCollapsibleHeaderView` and it will be ready to configure.
+The view collapses to a size of 60 px by default, but can be set:
 ```objc
 [self.headerView setMinimumHeaderHeight:100.]
 ```